 If you operate a class 8 truck, follow the advice in this article, and get a fleet management system, you'll save fuel costs by up to 30%, and go as far as 2.56 miles more per gallon — an uplift of 42.67%.

-If you're ready to commit to saving fuel today, an FMS is the best way to increase your MPG.
-And if you're in the market for an FMS, I'd recommend Tech.co's quotes form: it just takes a minute to fill out, and will get you personalized quotes from all the top FMS providers in the business.
+If you're ready to commit to saving fuel today, fleet management software is the best way to increase your miles per gallon.
+To get started, take a look at our quick price comparison form.
+It just takes a minute to fill out, and will get you personalized quotes from all the top fleet management software providers in the industry.

 Tech.co is reader-supported.
 Using Tech.co's comparison form, you can receive quotes from various suppliers, tailored to the needs of your business.
 If you enter into a contract with a provider, we may receive a payment for the introduction.
 Equally, if you make a purchase through the links on our site, we may earn a commission from the retailers of the products we have reviewed.
 This helps Tech.co to provide free advice and reviews.
 It carries no additional cost to you, and doesn’t affect our editorial independence.